SCPR/kpcc-data-team/README.md

 ----

-* What we ready to do:
+* What we're ready to do:
     * Collaborate on reporting, stories or projects with reporters.
     * Offer advice on how to request records and data, find and clean datasets and check findings.
     * Brainstorm how to present findings and data whether in a narrative or visual form.